 The following facts attest to the cultural growth of the population: The number of children attending primary and secondary schools increased from 21,300,000 to 29,400,000.
-The secondary schools grew particularly rapidly, there having been a twofold increase in attendance in the fifth, sixth and seventh grades and a fifteenfold increase in the eighth, ninth and tenth grades.
+The secondary schools grew particularly rapidly, there having been a twofold increase in attendance in the fifth, sixth and seventh grades and a fifteen-fold increase in the eighth, ninth and tenth grades.
 The number of university and college students reached a total of 550,000.
 The student body in our institutions of higher learning is greater than the combined total of Germany, England, France, Italy and Japan.
-The vast development of our political and educational work is indicated by the considerable growth of book and newspaper publication, the increasing number of libraries and moving picture theaters, particularly those equipped for films.
-Our libraries sound contain seventy-five books for every one hundred inhabitants of the Soviet Union, which is over three times as many as Germany had in 1934.
-In the republics of Kirghizia, Kazakhstan, Turkmenistan, Tadjikistan and Uzbekistan, that is, among the peoples of the Soviet East, the rates of increase in cultural development were greatest.
+The vast development of our political and educational work is indicated by the considerable growth of book and newspaper publication, the increasing number of libraries and moving-picture theatres, particularly those equipped for sound films.
+Our libraries contain 75 books for every 100 inhabitants of the Soviet Union, which is over three times as many as Germany had in 1934.
+In the republics of Kirghizia, Kazakhstan, Turkmenistan, Tajikistan, and Uzbekistan, that is, among the peoples of the Soviet East, the rates of increase in cultural development were greatest.